MadhuraBelsare1/card-developer/docs/gettingstarted/webhook-product-preview.md

 **PCI Compliant** Selection of card account number (PAN) format to be included in Events.
    - Options: PAN in clear, PAN Token, or PAN Masked.

-**SSN Format** Selection of social security number format to be included in Events.
+**SSN Format** Selection of Social Security number format to be included in Events.
-   - Options: Masked or unmasked social security number.
+   - Options: masked or unmasked Social Security number.

 **Webhook condition** Selection of individual webhook enablement.
 Use this feature to enable or disable webhooks.